Titers Part Two: Immunity Without Vaccination?

 In my previous blog, I shared the basics of titer testing (click here to read if you missed it).
 A titer test for distemper and parvovirus is an essential part of my preventative dog health program.
 Rabies titers are also useful in many cases, but are not yet legally accepted as proof of immunity in many jurisdictions.
 Hopefully they will be in the future, as laws catch up with science.

-Along that same line of thinking, I wondered if dogs could develop immunity by exposure to the virus that is shed by a dog that has been recently vaccinated.
+Along that same line of thinking, I wondered if dogs could develop immunity by exposure to the modified live vaccine virus that is shed by a dog that has been recently vaccinated.
+If this is true, it could demonstrate that exposure to recently vaccinated dogs is almost like low-level natural exposure, or the development of immunity without a vaccination.
 Today’s distemper parvovirus vaccines (DAP, or DAPP) are what we call infectious or modified live vaccines.
 The virus in the vaccines has been weakened so it will not cause disease, but it reproduces and spreads in the dog’s body just like the disease causing virus.
-This is a key reason why it produces such a long-lived response – it’s as close to getting the disease as you can get, which can produce lifelong immunity (like having measles and mumps in humans).
+This is the key reason why parvo vaccines produce such a long-lived response – it’s as close to getting the disease as you can get, which can produce lifelong immunity (like having measles and mumps in humans).
+We’ve also known that the parvovirus modified vaccine virus can be shed in many dogs for a month, sometimes more.
+This presented a challenge in the early parvo cases of the late 1980’s and early 1990’s, as testing was in its rudimentary stages.

-To test this theory, submitted distemper parvovirus titers on my 15 month old puppies, Fame and Flair.
+To test this theory, I submitted distemper parvovirus titers on my 15-month-old puppies, Fame and Flare.
 They have been vaccinated only against rabies.
 They attend a doggie daycare that has a variety of dogs, many of which are conventionally and frequently vaccinated.
-They also come to the veterinary hospital occasionally.
+They also occasionally come to the veterinary hospital.

 As discussed in my previous blog, as well as widely shared by Dr. Ron Schultz, any measurable titer means that memory cells have been produced.
 This implies immunity.
 Most laboratories will have a “minimum” amount of antibodies that they feel assures immunity.
 For Kansas State’s laboratory, that amount is 1:32 for distemper and 1:80 for parvovirus.
 (Remember a titer is measured by dilution, so the lower the ratio, the higher the level of antibody present).

-Fame and Flair had the same titer response for parvovirus – 1:40.
+Fame and Flare had the same titer response for parvovirus – 1:40.
 The laboratory minimum for protection is 1:80, or just one more dilution beyond their result.
 This is much more suggestive of an adequate immune response, including memory cell production.
 But again, as we have no way to measure them, no one can say for sure if there are enough to be fully protective in the face of exposure.
 Parvovirus, while less common than in the past, is still seen everywhere.
-Our current vaccines for parvovirus are extremely effective, and I theorize are shed more by dogs that have been recently vaccinated, leading to my dogs’ exposure and resulting titers.
+Our current vaccines for parvovirus are extremely effective, and I theorize that shedding by dogs that have been recently vaccinated actually boosts the antibody levels of other dogs that are exposed to them.
+And, following the tenets of fundamental immunology, production of antibodies implies production of memory cells, the very foundation of long-term immunity.
+As Fame and Flare approach their tenth birthday, I am happy to share that they have never experienced any infectious disease, let alone